 Protecting financials - ASD-S has a large budget and schools have budgets from the district and funds in their school raised funds accounts.
-It is important that the District has appropriate measures in place to protect monies and ensure that it is being spent appropriately.
-The Manager always presents to new Principals/Vice Principals on this topic, and she takes a lead in organizing PD for Administrative Assistants and will take time to ensure that they are familiar with financials.
+The District has appropriate measures in place to protect monies and ensure that it is being spent appropriately.
+The Manager always presents to new Principals/Vice Principals on this topic, and she takes a lead in organizing professional learning for Administrative Assistants and will take time to ensure that they are familiar with financials.
 The Administrative Services Clerks (one per Centre) can go out to schools to provide that support, especially if it is a new person in the role.